Welcome to the Catalyst Pre-Development Project Request for Proposals (RFP)

 LEADERSHIP COUNCIL

 LEADERSHIP COUNCIL is the main decision-making body of the Collaborative.
-Its role includes considering recommendations from the larger Collaborative, meaningfully engaging with communities across the region, upholding the core values of We Prosper Together, and providing guidance on regional strategic planning.
+Its responsibilities include reviewing recommendations from the broader Collaborative, providing strategic guidance on regional planning efforts, and upholding We Prosper Together’s core values.

 COMMUNITY AND LABOR AMBASSADORS